 Implementation timeline

 The AML regulatory overhaul is rolling out in phases between 2025 and 2029.
 AMLA became operational in mid-2025 with limited scope.
 The AMLR (uniform rules regulation) applies from mid-2026.
-Full AMLA supervisory powers are expected by 2028.
+Full AMLA supervisory powers take effect in 2028.
 Member states have until July 2025 to transpose AMLD6 into national law, with full application by 2027.

 Why emerging managers are particularly exposed